 “Today’s security teams are inundated with an abundance of tools, alerts and data, often causing important security events to be ignored.
 Through ReliaQuest’s novel approach to Open XDR, security is simplified and streamlined, with data from all existing toolsets integrated into one, user-friendly view, allowing teams to take action,” said Jon Oltsik, Principal Analyst, Enterprise Strategy Group.
 “As incidents like the SolarWinds attack proved, security teams need to get better and faster at identifying and responding to threats.
 Open XDR is the key to achieving such outcomes.”

 ReliaQuest, a global leader in Open XDR-as-a-Service, is known for being the force multiplier for security operations teams.
-ReliaQuest GreyMatter is a cloud-native Open XDR platform that brings together telemetry from any security and business solution, whether on-premises, or in one or multiple clouds, to unify detection, investigation, response and resilience.
+ReliaQuest GreyMatter is a cloud-native Open XDR security platform that brings together telemetry from any security and business solution, whether on-premises, or in one or multiple clouds, to unify detection, investigation, response and resilience.
 ReliaQuest combines the power of technology and 24/7/365 security expertise to give organizations the visibility and coverage they require to make cybersecurity program more effective.

 Hundreds of Fortune 1000 organizations trust ReliaQuest GreyMatter to operationalize security investments, ensuring teams focus on the right problems while closing visibility and capability gaps to proactively manage risk and accelerate initiatives for the business.
 ReliaQuest is a private company headquartered in Tampa, Fla., with multiple global locations.
 For more information, visit www.reliaquest.com.